trider/rssreader/README.md

 * The right side displays the currently selected RSS feed.

 ![](https://dl.dropboxusercontent.com/u/27830241/rssreader/www/img/Screenshot%202016-05-02%2009.17.37.png)

+To deploy the project, clone the repo to your PC's local file system.
+The WWW folder contains the index.html file.
+The project source code has been commented to indicate interesting solution information.

 ## Main screen
 1. Header - showing the URL of the feed